open-learning-exchange/open-learning-exchange.github.io/pages/nation.md

 ## Different Kinds of Update
 Above is the usual syncing process from the community side.
 There are three other important kinds of updates that you receive on the community side: updates, publications, and surveys.

 As you can see from the image below, there is an update ready to be downloaded.
 Usually, next to the update, you should also see two publications ready to be downloaded.
-Make sure you are using Firefox before updating your software to avoid unpredictable issues.
+Make sure you are using Firefox to update your software to avoid unpredictable issues.

 ![Update from the nation](uploads/images/update_publications.png)